-Santa Barbara is a perfect place for wine tasting tours for a bunch of reasons.
+Santa Barbara is a perfect place for anyone, from the connoisseur to the novice, to enjoy an unforgettable wine tasting tour for a bunch of reasons.

 For one thing, it boasts a host of wineries, vineyards and tasting rooms serving up top quality wines made from in a diversity of styles from an array of grape varieties.

-As for geographical diversity, you can choose from four AVAs, or designated wine appellations, for your Santa Barbara wine tours: Santa Ynez Valley, Happy Canyon of Santa Barbara, Sta.
+As for geographical diversity, you can choose from four AVAs, or designated wine appellations: Santa Ynez Valley, Happy Canyon of Santa Barbara, Sta.
 Rita Hills and Santa Maria Valley, in the beautiful Santa Ynez Mountains of Santa Barbara County.

 These AVAs are home to over 100 wineries, many of which produce world-class wines.
 In fact, two wines produced in Santa Barbara County were included in Wine Spectator’s top 100 wines of 2010: Tensley’s Syrah Santa Barbara County, Colson Canyon Vineyard 2008, at no. 17; and Zaca Mesa’s Syrah, Santa Ynez Valley 2006, at no. 29.
 Just to clarify, that’s no. 17 and no. 29, not just in California or America, but in the world (California in general did very well this year with fourteen of the top twenty, and four of the top five wines being from the Golden State).

 As this result makes clear, some of the world’s best Syrah is made in the Santa Barbara Wine Country.